-FIXML Support for Encoded Data Fields
+Technical Changes and Enhancements

+This section identifies the technical changes and enhancement to FIXML namespaces, datatypes and mapping patterns for support of encoded data fields.

+FIXML Datatype Changes

+The proposal includes recommendations for changes to two (2) datatypes (data and NumInGroup).
+The XML mapping of the data datatype is recommended to be changed from xs:String to xs:base64Binary.
+The Length datatype is also being recommended for a minor revision to the XML Description to indicate that fields of this type should not be included in FIXML.
+Details of these changes are included in the subsections below.

 Change of data XML datatype (xs:base64Binary)

 This proposal is recommending the change of the xml datatype attribute of the FIX data datatype to be changed from xs:string to xs:base64Binary.
 The table below lists the current information in the FIX Repository for the datatype of data and the recommended changes to the datatype metadata.
 The XML base type is recommended to change from xs:string to xs:base64Binary.
 The recommendation is to identify this datatype as an XML builtin datatype (set value = "1").
 The data type description is also recommended to be replaced with a description that indicates all fields of type data are to be encoded using the base64Binary encoding.